alexEnsimag/firefly/README.md

 - Essays that can't be parsed are ignored, and the app continues to the next one.

-- Word counts are stored  in `uint64`, but overflow are not handled.
+- Word counts are stored  in `uint64`, but overflows are not handled.

 - The application uses a custom HTTP client that handles retries and rate limit
     - rate limit is set too `100` requests per second, no burst allowed